St Ninian's Bay Standing Stones, Bute

 St Colmac's Church - 3.6 miles (Historic Church)

-Nearest Accommodation to St Ninian's Bay Standing Stones:
+Nearest Holiday Cottages to St Ninian's Bay Standing Stones:

 Nearby accommodation is calculated 'as the crow flies' from St Ninian's Bay Standing Stones.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.